If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th-century American poster art or an art history student. After the...

 The gorilla is not an animal – it is a mythological giant, Typhoeus.
-He is a part of a large frieze, called the Beethoven Frieze.
-It was painted in 1902 for the 14th Vienna Secessionist exhibition in celebration of the composer, and featured a monumental polychrome sculpture by Max Klinger.
-Based on Richard Wagner’s interpretation of Beethoven’s Ninth Symphony, it marks the beginning of Klimt’s “golden period”.
+He is a part of a large frieze called the Beethoven Frieze.
+It was painted in 1902 for the 14th Vienna Secessionist exhibition in celebration of the composer and featured a monumental polychrome sculpture by Max Klinger.
+Based on Richard Wagner’s interpretation of Beethoven’s Ninth Symphony, it marks the beginning of Gustav Klimt’s “golden period”.
 Meant for the exhibition only, the frieze was painted directly on the walls with light materials.
-It’s large, standing at 7 feet high with a width of 112 feet.
-The entire work weighs four tons.
+It’s large, standing at 7 feet high with a width of 112 feet (2 x 34 m).

-The exhibition was a sublime realisation of the Gesamtkunstwerk in which the different arts – architecture, painting, sculpture and music – were united under a common theme.
+The exhibition was a sublime realization of the Gesamtkunstwerk in which the different arts – architecture, painting, sculpture and music – were united under a common theme.

-After the exhibition the painting was preserved, and in 1915 it was sold to a Jewish industrialist, August Lederer.
-In 1938, much of Mr. Lederer’s art collection, including the frieze, was seized by the Nazis but it came back to it’s place in 1986.
-In this horrible times it was a stroke of luck that it survived.
-Look how the Secession building looked like in 1945:
+After the exhibition the painting was preserved.
+In 1915, it was sold to a Jewish industrialist, August Lederer.
+Later, in 1938, much of Mr. Lederer’s art collection, including the frieze, was seized by the Nazis.
+Eventually it was returned to its place in 1986.
+In such horrible times it was a stroke of luck that the frieze survived.
+Here’s how the Secession building looked in 1945:

 But coming back to the Frieze.

-but soon follows the dark, sinister-looking storm-wind giant, Typhoeus, his three Gorgon daughters and images representing sickness, madness, death, lust and wantonness above and to the right.
+It begins gently, with the floating female Genii searching the Earth.
+However, it soon follows the dark, sinister-looking storm-wind giant, Typhoeus, his three Gorgon daughters, and images representing sickness, madness, death, lust, and wantonness above and to the left.

-Thence appears the knight in shining armour who offers hope due to his own ambition and sympathy for the pleading, suffering humans.
-The journey ends in the discovery of joy by means of the arts and contentment is represented in the close embrace of a kiss.
+Next the knight in shining armor appears and offers hope through his own ambition and sympathy for the pleading, suffering humans.
+The journey ends in the discovery of joy by means of the arts, meanwhile contentment is represented in the close embrace of a kiss.